PonomarevDA/dronecan_application/README.md

 uint32_t platformSpecificGetTimeMs();
 ```

 A user may also provide the implementation of the optional functions.
-These function have a week implementation in [src/weak.c](src/weak.c).
+These function have a weak implementation in [src/weak.c](src/weak.c).

 ```c++
 /**